cs-si-ucr/CS12_Fall_2018/_docs/exams/final_review.md

 ```
 Provide any appropriate getters and setters.
 <br>
 A `UCRStudent` has an `int` year, (freshman, sophomore, junior, senior), and a list of classes they are taking.
 You can use a given `Course` class without implementing it.
 A `Course` has the grade received as well as the course number.
-A `UCRStudent` has a getter function to return the `Course` with the highest grade achieved.
-A `UCRStudent` also has a function to return if a student is in academic probation.
+* A `UCRStudent` has a getter function to return the `Course` with the highest grade achieved.
+* A `UCRStudent` also has a function to return if a student is in academic probation.
 A student is in academic probation when their gpa for that quarter is below a 2.0.
-When a`UCRStudent` object calls `print()`, you should print in the following format followed by a newline -
+* When a`UCRStudent` object calls `print()`, you should print in the following format followed by a newline -
 ```
 Status: Student, Year: <year>, Name: <name>, ID: <id>, Age: <age>
 ```
 Provide any appropriate getters and setters.
 The year must be printed out as freshman, sophomore, junior, or senior, **not** 1, 2, 3, or 4.

 A `UCRProfessor` has a `string` department they are associated with and a list of courses they teach.
-When a `UCRStudent` object calls `print()`, you should print in the following format followed by a newline -
+When a `UCRProfessor` object calls `print()`, you should print in the following format followed by a newline -
 ```
 Status: Professor, Department: <department>, Name: <name>, ID: <id>, Age: <age>
 ```